artam1s/artam1s.github.io/_posts/2023-05-04-how-to-build-a-second-brain.markdown

 CODE stands for Capture, Organize, Distill, and Express The first 2 steps are based on the divergence stage of design thinking and the last 2 come from the convergence stage.

 ## Capture
-Capture gives us a basic guide on what to store and the rule is simple: keep what resonates.
+Capture gives us a basic guide for what to store and the rule is simple: keep what resonates.
 It doesn't have to be an analytical decision or meet a series of conditions, if it generates a positive reaction in you, if it peaks your interest or it gives you a feeling of pleasure, that is all you need to know.
 Some examples of things you can capture in your Second Brain are:
 - Highlights
 - Quotes
 - Bookmarks